Greatdanesbymichelle.com

 and rules should start right from puppyhood.
 This giant dog should be taught

-jump or lean on people.
+not to jump or lean on people.
 The objective in training this dog is to achieve a pack leader status.
 It is a natural instinct for a dog to have an order in their pack.
 When we humans live with dogs, we become their pack.
 The entire pack cooperates under a single leader.
 Lines are clearly defined.
 You and all other humans MUST be higher up in the order than the dog.
 That is the only way your relationship can be a success.
 Dogs who know their place below humans in the pack order will be good with children.
 If you are not a firm, confident, consistent pack leader who knows how to correct the dog when he is showing signs of aggression, the dog can be dog-aggressive.
 Owners who know how to properly handle their dogs will not have this issue.

 Special Skills: